genesiscommunitysuccess/docs/docs/server-reference/operations/commands.md

 To dynamically change the logging levels on any Genesis process, use the LogLevel command.

 Logging level in scripts is set by default to WARN.
-To change the level, set the environment variable GENESIS_LOGGING_VEL to_  of the following ERROR, WARN, INFO, DEBUG, TRACE.
+To change the level, set the environment variable GENESIS_LOGGING_LEVEL to one of the following: ERROR, WARN, INFO, DEBUG, TRACE.

 Not setting GENESIS_LOGGING_LEVEL or setting a non-valid level will reset log level to default.